Now that your breastfeeding journey is winding down, it is time for you to gradually wean yourself from the pump.

 Continue on until that session is eliminated completely.

 2. Increase The Time Interval Between Pumping

 Once you have dropped one to two pumping sessions, you can then increase the time between pumping sessions.

 If your pumping schedule usually has a two-hour interval, you can now push this out to two and half hour intervals.

 Then progress it to a three-hour interval, and so on.

-This technique, when combined to the different methods in step one will allow you to decrease the number of pumps that you need to do each day.
+This technique, when combined with the different methods in step one will allow you to decrease the number of pumps that you need to do each day.

-As the space between pumps get wider, you can work towards doing just one pump per day.
+As the space between pumps gets wider, you can work towards doing just one pump per day.